← Back to research

 CapabilityDescription

-Auto RunAutonomous execution of markdown checklists for hours
+Auto RunAutonomous execution of markdown checklists for hours, now with human-in-the-loop gate markers

 PlaybooksReusable task specifications for common workflows

-Multi-AgentRun Claude Code, Codex, OpenCode, and Factory Droid in parallel
+Multi-AgentRun Claude Code, Codex, OpenCode, Factory Droid, and GitHub Copilot CLI in parallel

 Mobile RemoteBuilt-in web server with QR code access for phone monitoring